-Alex joined Target Ovarian Cancer in 2012 and is responsible for brand, PR and digital communications.
+Alex joined Target Ovarian Cancer in 2012 and is responsible for marketing, communications, digital, data, change management and people.
 She has over 20 years' experience from across the voluntary and corporate sector, with a background in both internal and external communications in the UK, Scandinavia and Australia.
 Previous organisations have included Bupa, Virgin Media, Mencap, Westpac Bank and GE.
-Alex has been a trustee for the Twins and Multiple Birth Association (Tamba), a director of Conewood Children's Centre, a member of NCT's Voluntary Income Advisory Group and is a member of the Women in PR network.
+Alex has been a trustee for the Twins Trust, a director of Conewood Children's Centre, a member of NCT's Voluntary Income Advisory Group and is a member of the Women in PR network.

 Alex Horsup, Director of Finance and Corporate Services